Sayed Hassan Amin

 Sayed Hassan Amin (سید حسن امین, born 28 November 1948) is an Iranian lawyer, philosopher, scholar, author and pro-democracy political figure.

 Early life and education

 Born in Sabzavar, Iran, Amin attended Tehran University at the age of 17 and obtained a bachelor in Law with distinction.
 After completing his apprenticeship in the Ministry of Justice he qualified as a judge, working in different judicial capacities in Iran while reading for his LLM (Masters in private law) at the University of Tehran.

-He then went to Glasgow University in Scotland where he obtained his PhD in 1978 under the supervision of Professor John Grant, who was later the dean of the Faculty of Law at the same university as well as Professor of Law in Lewis & Clark law school.
+He then went to Glasgow University in Scotland where he obtained his PhD in 1978 under the supervision of John Grant, who was later the dean of the Faculty of Law at the same university as well as Professor of Law in Lewis & Clark law school.

 Amin started his examinations and practical apprenticeship with solicitors under the regulations of the Faculty of Advocates in July 1980 in Scotland and was admitted as a member of the Faculty of Advocates on 10 July 1992.